Pinguinsan/EasyGpp/README.md

-# EasyGpp
+# EasyGCC
-A simple command line program for quickly compiling programs with gcc and g++
+Abstraction layer for gcc and g++

+Allows quick compiling from the command line

+Created by Tyler Lewis

+Released under LGPL3.0